redis/docs/content/operate/oss_and_stack/install/install-stack/linux.md

 ## Starting and stopping Redis Stack in the background

 You can start the Redis server as a background process using the `systemctl` command.
-This only applies to Ubuntu/Debian when installed using `apt`, Red Hat/Rocky when installed using `yum`.
+This only applies to Ubuntu/Debian when installed using `apt`, and Red Hat/Rocky when installed using `yum`.

 {{< highlight bash  >}}
 sudo systemctl start redis-stack-server